OleAd/GrooveGenDist/README.md

-# GrooveGenDist
+# Groove Generator
- Packaging the Groove Generator
+This package contains utility functions for generating rhythm patterns, and calculating related measures.